 The effect of a split on market value is generally inversely proportional to the size of the split.
-For example, after a two-for-one stock split, the market value of a stock will fall.
+For example, after a 2-for-1 stock split, the market value of a stock will fall.
 The lower market value stimulates market activity.

 In a stock split, the number of shares is increased in the same proportion that par or stated value per share is decreased.
-For example, in a two-for-one split, one share of \$10 par value stock is exchanged for two shares of \$5 par value stock.
+For example, in a 2-for-1 split, one share

+Statement presentation of common stock dividends distributable of \$10 par value stock is exchanged for two shares of \$5 par value stock.
 A stock split does not have any effect on total paid-in capital, retained earnings, or total stockholders' equity.
 But the number of shares outstanding increases.
-These effects are shown in Illustration 14-23 for Medland Restaurants, assuming that it splits its 50,000 shares of common stock on a two-for-one basis.
+These effects are shown in Illustration 13-23 for Medland Restaurants, assuming that it splits its 50,000 shares of common stock on a 2-for-1 basis.